With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreKvc/niles is a mental health clinic in Kansas City, MO, located at 1911 East 23rd Street, 64127 zip code area.
-Kvc/niles provides residential treatment and partial hospitalization/day treatment.
-Kvc/niles offers trauma therapy, behavior modification and psychotropic medication to children / adolescents.
-Kvc/niles also supports clients referred from the court/judicial system, LGBT and people with trauma.
-Additional services offered at Kvc/niles include family psychoeducation, suicide prevention services and psychosocial rehabilitation services.
+Kvc/niles provides partial hospitalization/day treatment and residential treatment.
+Kvc/niles offers group therapy, trauma therapy and psychotropic medication to children / adolescents.
+Kvc/niles also supports LGBT, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Additional services offered at Kvc/niles include psychosocial rehabilitation services, diet and exercise counseling and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.